decc/calculator-book/how-the-webtool-works.md

 Some previous experience of programming is beneficial, as although much of the process is automated, some editing of the underlying code will probably be required.
 The backend of the model is written predominantly in the ruby programming language, while the front end is largely JavaScript based.
 Familiarity with these two languages would be particularly beneficial.
 The extent to which the Ruby code needs to be adapted depends on how far the new Excel model deviates in structure from the UK model.
 Similarly, more adaptation of the JavaScript is required if it is intended to diverge from the UK webtool front end.

-The webtool source code freely available on GitHub (a web-based hosting service for software development projects that uses the Git revision control system).
+The webtool source code freely available on GitHub (a web-based hosting service for software development projects that uses the Git revision control system), at the following address: https://github.com/decc/twenty-fifty.
 Some knowledge of this platform would be useful, particularly the unix terminal commands that can used to interact with it.
+Before making any edit to adapt the UK code, it is necessary to set up a GitHub account and make a 'fork' of the UK twenty-fifty code repository, by clicking the 'fork' button in the top right hand corner of the UK twenty-fifty page.
+This will create a copy of the UK code within your user area of the GitHub site, that will act as the starting point for your version of the webtool.

-The fasted way to get started with the webtool process when using Ubuntu is to run a pre-prepared set-up script that automatically performs a number of initial steps.
+The fastest way to get started with the webtool process when using Ubuntu is to run a pre-prepared set-up script that automatically performs a number of initial steps.
 This script is available on the webtool GitHub repository, within the ‘util’ folder: https://github.com/decc/twenty-fifty/blob/master/util/setup-2050-server-script.sh
 When run, the script performs the following actions:

 * downloads and installs all required dependencies

 * downloads and installs ruby (version 2.1)

-* downloads all the source code from GitHub
+* downloads all the source code from GitHub (You will be prompted to enter the address of the repository to clone.
+Use the address created when you 'forked' the twenty-fifty repository.
+This is labelled 'HTTPS clone URL' on the front page of your repository.)

 * compiles the c version of the UK model